 Combusted gelatin samples were analysed using an EA-CF-IRMS system (SERCON 20-22 IRMS linked with a SERCON GSL elemental analyser with a He carrier gas operating in continuous flow mode.
 This approach enables the measurement of δ15N and δ13C, nitrogen and carbon content and calculation of C:N atomic ratios.
-Nylon and alanine were used as internal reference materials for calculating the stable isotope values. δ13C values for radiocarbon measurements cited in this section are reported with reference to VPDB (Coplen, 1994) [41].
+Nylon and alanine were used as internal reference materials for calculating the stable isotope values. δ13C values for radiocarbon measurements cited in this section are reported with reference to VPDB [40].
 The CO2 was cryogenically distilled and then graphitized using published methods, before AMS dating.

-Radiocarbon dates of bone are reported in S1-S4 .
+Radiocarbon dates of bone are reported in S1-S4 Tables.
 Bones were screened before being passed to collagen extraction by measuring %Nitrogen.
 Many bones were poorly preserved in terms of collagen, with several <than 1% wt. collagen (the effective threshold in the ORAU).
 Analytical parameters we measured, however, principally including the carbon to nitrogen atomic ratio and the %C of the collagen, were well within acceptable ranges.
-In addition, only one of the 4 significant outliers in the Ban Chiang model was of a low collagen yield, the remainder fitted perfectly within the Bayesian model, suggesting no significant age differences can be associated with low collagen yielding bone in this site.
+In addition, only one of the four significant outliers in the Ban Chiang model was of a low collagen yield, the remainder fitted perfectly within the Bayesian model, suggesting no significant age differences can be associated with low collagen yielding bone in this site.
 The same applies to the determinations of bone from the sites of Ban Na Di and Non Nok Tha.
 Duplicate measurements, undertaken from the start of the pretreatment chemistry, also showed good statistical agreement, supporting the accuracy of the radiocarbon measurements we have produced.

 Waikato Laboratory

 A series of shells and charcoal samples from Ban Lum Khao were dated at the Waikato Radiocarbon Laboratory, New Zealand.
 The methods and calculation of dates are very similar to the Oxford routine methods and will not be repeated here.
 See also main text for a description.

+Bayesian modelling:

+All dated samples have been included in Bayesian chronometric models.
+These models are based on the stratigraphic sequence information described in the main paper and in individual site reports.
+We used OxCal 4.2.2 [38] and the INTCAL13 calibration curve [39] in the Bayesian modelling.
+We ran the models multiple times at several million iterations to assess reproducibility.
+The Bayesian method enables the archaeological stratigraphic information to be incorporated in the chronometric modelling, along with the radiocarbon likelihoods.
+The model framework reflects the series of phases and archaeological strata excavated through the sequence of the sites.
+Start and end boundaries bracket each of the archaeological phases.
+Where there is a sterile layer, two boundaries are included.
+We generate probability distribution functions (PDF) for the beginning and ending of each phase and this summary data is shown in the main paper (Figure 8), where each of the principal sites are compared precisely where the transition to the Bronze Age phases lie in the chronometric model.

+Each site model was reproducible with high convergence values, consistently above 99.0%.
+This shows that the algorithms are able to converge or calculate the posterior probabilities quickly.
+We use outlier detection analysis to downweigh individual determinations that are in disagreement with the overall prior framework of the model.
+General, SSimple, Charcoal outlier models were used [41].
+The data from each model are shown in the following SI Tables 5-12.

+40. Coplen TB (1994) Reporting of stable hydrogen, carbon, and oxygen isotopic abundances.
+Pure and Applied Chemistry 66(2), 273–6.

+41. Bronk Ramsey C (2009a) Dealing with outliers and offsets in radiocarbon dating, Radiocarbon 51(3), 1023-1045.

+S1 File.
+Supplementary Tables